rebelsky/csc207c/pages/los.md

 Make sure that your description of subtype polymorphism does not also apply to parametric polymorphism.
 They are both kinds of polymorphism, but they achieve their goals in different ways.

-Make sure to include code that demonstrates that you understand and can use parametric polymorphism.
+Make sure to include code that demonstrates that you understand and can use subtype polymorphism.

 #### OOP 6: Data abstraction